-Investments are a less expensive way of funding short term expenses but should be avoided for a different reason.
-If you’re dipping in and out of your investment portfolio, you expose yourself to a higher risk of selling investments during a market ‘dip’ rather than holding for your planned timeframe.
-Your chance of losing money reduces with every year you hold investments so selling early means there’s a much higher chance you’re selling before you’re making profit.
+Investments are a less expensive way to fund short term expenses but should be avoided for a different reason.
+If you dip in and out of your investment portfolio, you expose yourself to a higher risk of selling investments during a market ‘dip’ rather than holding for your planned time-frame.
+Your chance of losing money reduces with every year you hold investments, selling early means there’s a much higher chance you sell before you make a profit.

-If you plan to use your investment portfolio as a pseudo bank account to cover your cost of living you need to ask yourself if investing is right for you.
+If you plan to use your investment portfolio as a pseudo bank account you need to ask yourself if investing is right for you.
 When the market falls you want to be in a position to add to your portfolio, not sell to cover emergency expenses.

 Time in the market rather than timing the market is the key to investment success.

-Why we insist all clients keep a savings buffer
+Why we recommend all clients keep a savings buffer

 Investing isn’t right for everyone.
-Quite often we turn potential clients away because we believe they need more savings, or to pay off high interest debt, before investing is a good option for them.
+Quite often we turn potential clients away because we believe they need to pay off high interest debt before investing is a good option for them.

 Keeping a cash buffer is one of our top 5 financial tips as we believe it gives clients the best possible chance of reaching their investment goals.

-As a rule of thumb, we think your rainy day fund should cover your cost of living for 6 months.
-This means you can still afford to live and cover short term expenses within dipping into investments.
+As a rule of thumb, we think your rainy day fund should cover your cost of living for at least 3 months.
+This means you can still afford to live and cover short term expenses without dipping into investments.

-If you spend $1,000 per month on rent and $600 on living expenses then your savings buffer would be ($1,000 + $600) x 6 = $9,600.
-This the minimum amount you should have stashed away in a high interest savings account as a buffer before starting to invest.
+If you spend $1,000 per month on rent/mortgage and $600 on living expenses then your savings buffer would be ($1,000 + $600) x 3 = $4,800.
+This the minimum amount you should have stashed away in a high interest savings account as a buffer.